gnunn-gitops/gitops-admin-plugin/README.md

 * Pavel Kratochvíl whose [crontab](https://github.com/raspbeep/crontab-plugin/tree/initial-branch) example provides a great starting point for building plugins needed to support CRDs.
 * Andrew Block for Kyverno policy plugin and getting me over the Typescript/react hump
 * Keith Chong for his work on the Developers perspective GitOps plugin from which I borrowed a few things.
+* Argo CD UI where I leveraged the existing code for determining Operation State

 ## Deployment on cluster